Gabriel-8813/Languages_and_ML/README.md

 These Degrees of Endangerment are then mapped to numeric values and encoded accordingly with the LabelEncoder tool from sklearn.preprocessing.

+The x and y variables were also defined.
+Features (x) were chosen as the Number of Speakers and Countries.
+The target variable (y) was defined as the Degree of Endangerment.
+The train_test_split function was used to create a 80:20 training:testing split

+### Result

+The XGBoost model yielded an accuracy of only 47%.
+Though this is an improvement over the Logistic Regression Model, it is still not an ideal result.
+And despite efforts to optimize the XGBoost model, only 49% accuracy could be obtained.

 # Random Forest

-Due to doubts on the reliability of the data used for Logistic Regression earlier, further data exploration was conducted in order to find more reliable data before attempting a Random Forest model.
+Due to doubts on the reliability of the data used for Logistic Regression and XGBoost earlier, further data exploration was conducted in order to find more reliable data before attempting a Random Forest model.
 The following data was utilized:

 * Duolingo Data
 * UN Population Data